osmnmlh/ascii-university-erciyes/README.md

 ## What It Does?

--Animates the phrase “ERCIYES UNIVERSITESI” letter by letter in a random sequence using ASCII art.
+- Animates the phrase “ERCIYES UNIVERSITESI” letter by letter in a random sequence using ASCII art.
--Uses the custom gotoxy() function for precise cursor positioning in the console window.
+- Uses the custom gotoxy() function for precise cursor positioning in the console window.
--Employs high-resolution timing via QueryPerformanceCounter() to achieve smooth and accurate animations.
+- Employs high-resolution timing via QueryPerformanceCounter() to achieve smooth and accurate animations.
--Demonstrates basic console graphics and animation techniques using ASCII character
+- Demonstrates basic console graphics and animation techniques using ASCII character

 ## Technologies Used